Varunmargam/My_Blogs/clkfki5pb000209jqgtb8e4go.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690122608407/4544f7cf-c46f-4c4c-8d28-c58818529de2.png align="center")

-Important: Be careful while editing the sudoers file if you save the file with the syntax error then you will not be able to execute the sudo command and you will also not have the root password (for security reasons) and you will be stuck.
+Important: Be careful while editing the sudoers file If you save the file with the syntax error then you will not be able to execute the sudo command and you will also not have the root password (for security reasons) and you will be stuck.

 Now the `aryan` user can execute sudo commands and switch to the root user.